saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 Flu zone IIV4 1 month fold rise (1 m/Day 0)

 participants had GMT egg cell ratio ≥4 to A (H3 N2) and B/Victoria viruses, suggesting ahigh prevalence of pre existing neutralizing antibodies targeting HA egg adapted epi to pes in this highly vaccinated HCP population.
-After vaccination, in both age groups, the two egg- based vaccines generally reinforced the neutralizing antibody responses to egg adapted epi to pes as evidenced by an increased trend in the proportion of participants with GMT egg cell titer ratio ≥4.
+After vaccination, in both age groups, the two egg based vaccines generally reinforced the neutralizing antibody responses to egg adapted epi to pes as evidenced by an increased trend in the proportion of participants with GMT egg cell titer ratio ≥4.
 In contrast, among RIV4 and ccIIV4 recipients, the proportion of parti-

 RIV4 recipients from the 45−64 years group (Fig. 5 B).
 Next, to assess whether vaccination with non egg based vaccines can overcome the impact of egg adaptation and reduce the GMT egg/ cell ratio in the vaccine responses, we calculated the “proportion of the participants with egg cell ratio ≥4” in MN/HI titers at pre- and 1 month post vaccination (Fig. 5 C, D).
 At pre vaccination, there was no sig-